-Genworth Financial Inc. (GNW), the mortgage guarantor and life insurer, said Chief Investment Officer Ronald Joelson is leaving the company to join Northwestern Mutual Life Insurance Co. in the same role.
+Genworth Financial Inc. (GNW:US), the mortgage guarantor and life insurer, said Chief Investment Officer Ronald Joelson is leaving the company to join Northwestern Mutual Life Insurance Co. in the same role.

 Daniel Sheehan was promoted to oversee the $75 billion portfolio at Genworth, the Richmond, Virginia-based insurer said yesterday in a statement.

 Joelson, who previously managed investments for Prudential Financial Inc., will oversee a $164 billion general account portfolio for Milwaukee-based Northwestern Mutual, which is owned by its policyholders.
 Genworth, a publicly traded company, has posted the second-biggest decline in the 24-company KBW Insurance Index (KIX) in the last 12 months as claims costs from the mortgage-guaranty unit weighed on the firm.

 “Ron is a seasoned investment professional,” Skip Poliner, Northwestern Mutual’s president and chief risk officer, said in a separate statement.
 “His experience as a successful chief investment officer in two global insurance companies brings valuable knowledge and skills.”

 Genworth has slipped 51 percent in the last year, compared with an 8.4 percent decline in the KBW index.
 MGIC Investment Corp., which competes with Genworth selling mortgage insurance sales, has fallen 58 percent.